 - All further optional parameters described below default to

 Define a settings page

-To create a “Settings” button that will appear on the addon after it is enabled, add these to your definition:
+To create a “Settings” button that will appear on the addon after it's enabled, add these to your definition:

 You can require a certain version of Vanilla before your addon can be enabled.
-Require a certain version of Vanilla by adding this:
+To do so, add this:

 You can require other addons to be enabled be using this instead:

-These checks only apply to addon’s being enabled/disabled in the dashboard.
-If a user manually enables your addon or disables a dependancy in the configuration these checks may not apply.
-Therefore, it is very important to use defensive programming techniques to guard against missing prerequisites, rather than simply assuming they will always be there just because you put it in the requirements.
+These checks only apply to addons being enabled/disabled in the Dashboard.
+If a user manually enables your addon or disables a dependency in the configuration, these checks may not apply.
+Therefore, it's very important to use defensive programming techniques to guard against missing prerequisites, rather than simply assuming they will always be there just because you put it in the requirements.

-If you’ve got Vanilla Cloud, make sure to also set your addon’s visibility.
+If you have Vanilla Cloud, make sure to also set your addon’s visibility.

 Define new permissions

 Adding new permissions via addon is easy.
 Any permission defined here will be added as soon as the addon is enabled.
 It’s important to know more about using permissions in Vanilla before doing this.